 - Sign into your ESXi server just as you did on vSphere.

 - On VMware Workstation click “file” – “new virtual machine” and select the server IP address as the target.

-- Click on “Customise Settings” and add x2 network adapters and uncheck “connect on power on”.
+- Click on “Customise Settings” add x2 network adapters and uncheck “connect on power on”.
 You will also need to add the Sophos XG image to the virtual hard drive.
 Once this is done, finalise the settings and start the machine.

-- When the install has finished you will be asked to remove the installation disk and press “y” to reboot.
+- When the installation has finished you will be asked to remove the installation disk and press “y” to reboot.
 Instead of pressing “y” to reboot, power off the machine and remove the image file from the virtual disk.

 - Power up the machine again and wait for it to load.
 Once loaded you should be presented with a screen similar to the one below once you have signed in.
-The default username and password is admin – admin.
+The default username and password are admin – admin.

 - Now press “1” for Network Configuration so that we can change the default internal IP address given.

 - Press “1” again for Interface Configuration and proceed to press enter twice to get to the configuration of the IPv4 Address.
-Note: Your WAN interface is set to DHCP automatically and should have an IP address assigned, if not reset your modem only ISP router and repeat the last step along with this one again so you can validate that you have an IP address assigned to the WAN interface.
+Note: Your WAN interface is set to DHCP automatically and should have an IP address assigned, if not reset your modem-only ISP router and repeat the last step along with this one so you can validate that you have an IP address assigned to the WAN interface.

 - When asked if you want to set the IPv4 address for Port 1 (LAN), select “y” and assign an IP address you have not yet assigned.

 - You should now have access to the web-based GUI by typing into your browser: https://IP ADDRESS:4444

 - Once you have gained access you will need to confirm your license and this requires an internet connection which you should have through your external interface.

 Step 4: Change your Internal Router into an AP